itzg/docker-minecraft-server/README.md

 There are two additional volumes that can be mounted; `/mods` and `/config`.
 Any files in either of these filesystems will be copied over to the main `/data` filesystem before starting Minecraft.
+If you want old mods to be removed as the `/mods` content is updated, then add `-e REMOVE_OLD_MODS=TRUE`.

 This works well if you want to have a common set of modules in a separate location, but still have multiple worlds with different server requirements